How to Write Project Documentation: Examples & Templates

 Documentation must be extensive enough so development can progress.
 But flexible enough so modifications or adjustments can be made in response to different situations.

-Let’s take a closer look at the primary types of documentation, along with others typically buried within inboxes that should be organized into project management software. ⚒️
+Let’s take a closer look at the primary types of project documentation, along with others typically buried within inboxes that should be organized into project management software.
+We’ll also share examples and project documentation templates that can help make this process go smoothly. ⚒️

 Project documentation is any type of written material that describes the details of the steps taken throughout a project’s life cycle.
 This includes the project scope, planning, development, change control, assessments, and quality assurance reports.
 Sharing information makes sure everyone has the right context to get their work done efficiently.